|

 Custom Work

 When you have a digital design shop, you have the option to offer custom work as well.
 Custom work is not passive income, but it can be a great way to earn some extra income.
-Here are a few things to keep in mind.
+Here are a few things to remember.

 • Clarify file types before you even start.
 This saves you from saving the file in all the format types when they only want a JPG version.